Betelrigel/Dockerized-data-pipeline-to-fetch-stockmarket-data/README.markdown

 ```

 ### 2. Configure Environment Variables
 This project uses an `.env` file to manage secret credentials.
-A secure template (`.env.example`) is provided.

 Copy the template file: